Search logs using an SPL-like syntax

-For a full reference on SPL syntax, see the SPL Search Reference .
+For a full reference on SPL syntax, see Welcome to the Search Reference .

 You can chain multiple search commands using the pipe (|) operator.
 Each stage filters the results from the previous stage: